SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

     <img src="./images/14_pra_navigation.png" width="80%">
 </p>

+This tutorial shows you how to develop your application locally.
+First, you learn how the domain model of the business solution and the business logic of the *Poetry Slams* application are defined with the SAP Cloud Application Programming Model.

 ## Create a New Project Based on SAP Cloud Application Programming Model
-1. To start a new development project, go to the settings in SAP Business Application Studio and open the *Command Palette...*.
+1. To start a new development project, go to the settings in SAP Business Application Studio and open the *Command Palette...* or press CTRL + SHIFT + P for Windows and COMMAND + SHIFT + P for Macintosh.

    <img src="./images/14_BAS_CommandPalette.png" width="30%">